 Follow Dunedin Street Art on Facebook for the latest news & updates – www.facebook.com/dunedinstreetart

 Dunedin Public Art Gallery houses New Zealand’s oldest public art collection.
-Light & airy and situated in The Octagon, the gallery is itself a work of art.
-Old masters feature in its permanent collection, which also contains significant works by local artists including Ralph Hotere and Frances Hodgkins.
+Old masters feature in its permanent collection alongside significant works by Dunedin and national artists such as Ralph Hotere and Frances Hodgkins.
 The gallery has a programme of residencies and exhibitions showcasing contemporary artists.

 Olveston Historic Home located on Royal Terrace has one of the largest collection of New Zealand and International art on permanent display in the city.

-The Hocken Library, now on Anzac Avenue, has a stellar collection of New Zealand art.
-It also has a growing pile of photographs, manuscripts and books.
+The Hocken Library, now on Anzac Avenue, has a stellar collection of New Zealand art, photographs, manuscripts and books.

 Hours can be spent soaking up the calm and contemporary environments that city’s libraries have to offer.
 From Medieval manuscripts to precious historical items, reference material for the genealogist of the family to impressive photographic and pictorial collections, Dunedin’s libraries are comprehensive and accessible.